Kingsley-K-Okafor/Engineering-Portfolio/README.md

 This portfolio presents a curated selection of engineering work across structural design, detailing, transport simulation, and sustainability-focused research.
 Each section is organised to reflect real project workflows—from concept and analysis to coordinated delivery.

 ---
+## 🔧 Engineering Delivery & Coordination

+Across all projects, my work focuses not only on design but on ensuring that outputs are:

+- Coordinated across disciplines
+- Buildable and clear for construction
+- Delivered efficiently through structured workflows

+Delivery Outcome
+- Reduced ambiguity in construction drawings
+- Improved coordination efficiency
+- Supported the timely issue of work packages
+---

 ## 📂 Portfolio Structure